klausrz/python-sample-dsa/README.md

 In case of equal, move both pointers one step to left and right.
 In case of not equal, the string is not a Palindrome

-The loop stops when the "start" pointer is greater than the "end" pointer At this time, we can conclude that the string is a Palindrome
+The loop stops when the "start" pointer is greater than the "end" pointer.
+At this time, we can conclude that the string is a Palindrome

 I'm using Python as it is my favourite programing language for solving Data Structure and Algorithm problems

-## PROBLEM 2
+## PROBLEM 3

 #### Questions I would ask the shop manager: